 Responsive styles

-You can also code custom styles for features that don’t currently have UI support for responsiveness like text transformations, font families, and image swapping.
-This article shows you how to customize responsive styles using media queries in the code editor.
+You can code custom styles for features that don’t currently have UI support for responsiveness like text transformations, font families, and image swapping.
+Check out how to use media queries to accomplish this.

 We recommend building your emails mobile-first.
 This means optimizing your email for smaller device sizes (mobile) then customizing responsive styles for larger device types (desktop).